 She’s earned less in ten years as a writer than she did in two weeks as a business exec.
 It just feels like more.

-EASE VISIT ME AT MY WEBSITE: triciadower.com
+PLEASE VISIT ME AT MY WEBSITE: triciadower.com

 Silent Girl takes us into the remarkable and poignant lives of fictional daughters, sisters, friends, lovers, wives, and mothers through a story collection inspired by Shakespeare’s plays.
 Set in twentieth and twenty-first century Canada, Kyrgyzstan, Thailand and the United States, these insightful stories portray girls and women dealing with a range of contemporary issues such as racism, social isolation, sexual slavery, kidnapping, violence, family dynamics and the fluid boundaries of gender.